 A denied claim doesn’t mean you’re not disabled.
 Most of the time, the reason given for a denial is that there is not enough information provided to make a determination.
 Or someone who’s only looking at information on a paper will decide you’re not “really” unable to work or sick enough.
 This is why you need someone on your side through the claim appeal process.
 Having your claim denied isn’t a reason to give up.
 It’s time to fight for what you deserve.

 Whether you’re disabled or have a disabled child, and your social security disability claim has been denied, Ed Bernstein and Associates can help you.
 File your appeal immediately and then contact us so we can help you through the process.
 You shouldn’t have to spend time worrying about how you’ll make ends meet or get medical care when you’re already sick or hurt.
-Contact our office today, and let us fight for you.
+Call us now or contact our office today, and let us fight for you.